Operation Sceptre sees almost 2,000 arrests and thousands of knives seized

 “Young people must understand that carrying a knife is never the answer, nor does it offer the protection they think it does.
 It only puts them at greater risk.”

-The Minister for Crime, Policing and Probation Kit Malthouse said there is “nothing more terrifying” for a parent than the thought of the child not making it home.
+Crime, Policing and Probation Minister Kit Malthouse said there is “nothing more terrifying” for a parent than the thought of the child not making it home.

 “Operations like this are helping us make our streets safer each day.”